ProCoder24/ProCoder24/README.md

 ## Hi there 👋

 My name is Jean.
 I have a hardware-focused background in electrical engineering.
-- 🔭 Working on embedded systems and PCB design
+- 🔭 Currently working on embedded control systems and PCB design.
-- 🌱 Learning advanced FPGA design and hardware validation techniques
+- 🌱 Learning advanced FPGA design and hardware validation techniques.

 <!--
 **ProCoder24/ProCoder24** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.